 Free charging points make up about 20% of all EV charging stations in the UK.
 That percentage goes way higher in Scotland, where around 60% are free to use.
 (You just have to pay a £20 annual fee to the operators, Chargeplace Scotland.)

 Most free charging stations are paid for by local councils who are keen to fight climate change, businesses trying to make a visit more attractive for their customers, and some energy companies.

 Some areas have a lot more free EV charging points than others.
-Scotland has just under 1,500, for example.
+At the time of writing in April 2022, Scotland has just under 1,500, for example.
 The South East of England has just under 700, and Yorkshire & the Humber has about 500.

 Here’s a quick breakdown of where you might find free EV charging points: